-Major General Sir M S White KCVO CB CBE JP
+Major General Sir Martin White KCVO CB CBE

 Her Majesty’s Lord-Lieutenant of the Isle of Wight, Major General Martin White, was born, raised and educated on the Island.

 He was commissioned from Sandhurst in 1964 into what was then the Royal Army Service Corps, now the Royal Logistic Corps.
 He had an Army career spanning almost 40 years, including command at every level and a wide variety of staff appointments; he was a graduate and instructor at the Army Command and Staff College and the Royal College of Defence Studies.

 During the first Gulf War (1990/91) he commanded the logistic effort in support of UK ground forces for which he was awarded the CBE; he became a CB in The Queen’s Birthday Honours 1998.
 Since leaving the Army in 1999 Major General White has been a military adviser to Ernst & Young and more recently Deloittes.
 In addition to his role as Lord-Lieutenant of the Isle of Wight he is a Colonel Commandant and Honorary Colonel of the Royal Logistic Corps and a Liveryman of the Worshipful Company of Carmen, a City livery company.

 His interests, when time allows, include sailing and countryside pursuits.
 He is married to Fiona, has 4 married children and a growing number of grandchildren!

 “The MPCT was opened on the Isle of Wight in 2011 and almost immediately made a really positive impact on the community and in particular our young who were seeking a career in the Armed Forces.
 Since then it has gone from strength to strength.